Dylanbeejames/Building-a-Secure-2-Tier-Web-Application/README.md

-Lab Title: Building a Secure 2‑Tier Web Application
+Building a Secure 2‑Tier Web Application (Azure IaaS) Course Author: Dylan Bryson
 📌 Overview
 This project demonstrates how to build a secure 2‑tier IaaS architecture in Microsoft Azure.
 The design includes:

-A public subnet hosting a Web Server (vm‑web‑01)
+A public subnet hosting a Web Server (vm-web-01)

-A private subnet hosting a Database Server (vm‑db‑01)
+A private subnet hosting a Database Server (vm-db-01)

 A Virtual Network (VNet) connecting both tiers